bstgeorge/Quick-Sort/README.md

 # Quick-Sort
-Execute quick sort on any length array and establish counter to indicate the cumulative iterations.
+Executes quick sort on any length array and establishes counter to indicate the cumulative iterations.